 Families working with the partnership and that meet two or more of the criteria could have their information shared.

-Please click here to see the 'how we may use your information' leaflet.
+Please click here to see 'How we handle your information'

 If your family is considered for support through the partnership, we may share your personal information (name, address, DOB, identification numbers if held) for research purposes only.
 These are used by the government to evaluate the effectiveness of the support.